 \subsubsection{Data augmentation}

-In order to encourage the model to learn general spatiotemporal invariance features, as shown in \cref{fig:data_aug}, we perform spatial transformations such as random cropping, resizing, flipping and rotation for the learning of spatial invariance features, and simulate temporal transformations with color distortion, Gaussian blur, random noise, etc. for the learning of temporal invariance features.
-Specifically, two augmented views $\tilde{x}$ and $\hat{x}$ are generated from a given sample $x$ by data augmentation $t_1$ and $t_2$, i.e., $\tilde{x}=t_1(x)$, $\hat{x}=t_2(x)$.
-In this work, $t_1$ means random cropping followed by resize to a fixed resolution (e.g., 224 × 224), $t_2$ means sequentially applying several augmentations: random cropping followed by resizing to a fixed resolution, random flipping, random rotating, random color distortion, random Gaussian blur, random noise and random gray.
+To encourage the model to learn general spatiotemporal invariance features, as shown in Fig. \ref{fig:data_aug}, we perform spatial transformations such as random cropping, resizing, flipping, and rotation for the learning of spatial invariance features and simulate temporal transformations with color distortion, Gaussian blur, random noise, etc. for the learning of temporal invariance features.
+Specifically, two augmented views $\tilde{x}$ and $\hat{x}$ are generated from a given sample $x$ by data augmentation $t_1$ and $t_2$, i.e. $\tilde{x}=t_1(x)$, $\hat{x}=t_2(x)$.
+In this work, $t_1$ represents random cropping followed by resizing to a fixed resolution (e.g., 224 × 224), and $t_2$ represents sequentially applying several augmentations: random cropping followed by resizing to a fixed resolution, random flipping, random rotating, random color distortion, random Gaussian blur, random noise, and random gray.